 Tutorial sessions are offered to AutoSensLEARN attendees.
-Enhance your AutoSens learning experience by booking your AutoSensLEARN ticket and attending any or all of four of our expert-led tutorials.
+Enhance your AutoSens learning experience by booking your AutoSensLEARN ticket and attending any or all three of our expert-led tutorials.
 You can also buy a Tutorial Only pass, if you have a particular interest in only one of these tutorials.

 These expert-led tutorials are the perfect in-depth, technical accompaniment to the main conference agenda, covering a range of topics and themes.
 To attend the tutorials, in addition to the main conference sessions, please book your AutoSensLEARN bundle using the buttons below.